john-ko/dynamic-script-loader/README.md

 # Script Loader
-a script loader for modular components in es6 (build process coming soon) this is built with each components being responsible for what 3rd party dependencies they need
+A script loader for modular components in es6 (build process coming soon).
+This is built so that each components being responsible for what 3rd party dependencies they need.
+- if script has not been loaded, it will load  the script, run the one time setup callback, then execute the `then`
+- if a script has already been loaded, it will execute the `then`

+# Install
+`npm i -S dynamic-script-loader`

 # Usage
 simple